nathan815/NodeJS-Chat/README.md

 This started out with Socket.io's [basic chat application tutorial](http://socket.io/get-started/chat/).

-I made this mainly to just try out and learn how to use Node.js and Socket.io, but anyone is welcome to use this and improve it.
-If you make any improvements remember to send a pull request to share them.
+I made this mainly just to try out and learn how to use Node.js and Socket.io, but anyone is welcome to use and improve this.

 ## Setup